 by enabling teams to create self-service, on-demand replicas of full-stack infrastructure environments for on-prem and hybrid cloud configurations in just one click.

 AWS Systems Manager is ranked 17th in Configuration Management while Quali CloudShell Pro is ranked 23rd in Configuration Management.
 AWS Systems Manager is rated 0.0, while Quali CloudShell Pro is rated 0.0.
-On the other hand, AWS Systems Manager is most compared with AWS OpsWorks, SCCM, Red Hat Satellite, Ansible and SaltStack, whereas Quali CloudShell Pro is most compared with HashiCorp Terraform.
+On the other hand, AWS Systems Manager is most compared with AWS OpsWorks, SCCM, Ansible, Red Hat Satellite and SaltStack, whereas Quali CloudShell Pro is most compared with HashiCorp Terraform and Comindware Tracker.

 See our list of best Configuration Management vendors.